Receptivity: A Seated Strength

 Softening survival patterns in love and marriage.

-It does require safety.
+Why courage?
 To receive love, help, care, or even feedback, we have to feel safe enough to let down our guard.
 And that can be surprisingly vulnerable.
 When we are in protection mode, it is very difficult to receive.
 Our system scans, braces, anticipates.
 Fear can take over without us even realizing it.

 In my marriage, I lived in defense for a long time.
 Disappointment, while uncomfortable, became familiar.
 I did not realize it was a survival response.
 I simply thought I had high standards, or that I was being clear about what mattered to me.

 Underneath it was fear.
 Fear of not being truly seen or loved.
 Fear of not being taken care of.
+Fear of apathy even.
+If I simply received my husband as he was, would I be lowering the bar?
+Resigning myself to less than what I wanted?
 So my strategy became: I will do it myself.
-I will secure the outcome that feels safe.
+I will secure the outcome that feels like love, or being taken care of, seen and cherished.

 None of this meant I was failing.
 It meant I did not yet feel safe enough to soften.